Controllers generate parameter value changes,

 and we can see that a more general term for arbitrarily timed parameter changes

 is helpful.
-Following the MIDI v1 jargon, we thus employ the term Control Change
+Following the MIDI v1 jargon, we thus employ the term Control Change,

-for this more general setting and this lands us here:
+or CC for this more general setting and this lands us here:

 A

-sends arbitrarily timed parameter values,Control Changes
+Controllersends arbitrarily timed parameter values,Control Changes, to connectedControllables.

 In order for Controllers to independently manage event timing they operate in separate ChucK shreds.
 If an event has a duration, we say that that controlling-shred is blocked.
 So, if you wish to schedule two events of overlapping durations you need two controllers and two shreds.
 Loosely speaking the number of controllers you need is the sum of the number of independent audio channels and the number of parameter "automators".